Contributing to a net zero-emissions mankind

 José Ramón Fernández García

 José Ramón has a PhD in Chemical Engineering and Environmental Technology from Universidad de Oviedo.
-He has developed a large part of his research carreer in the Carbon Capture Research Group at the Spanish National Carbon Institute centred in processes to reduce carbon emission in the industrial sector (cement factories, refineries, steelworks).
+He has developed a large part of his research carreer in the Carbon Capture Research Group at the Spanish National Coal Institute centred in processes to reduce carbon emission in the industrial sector (cement factories, refineries, steelworks).
 He participated in 10 European and Spanish R&D projects, he is co-author of over 40 papers published in international journals and he is co-inventor of several patents related to carbon capture processes.